An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

 \subsection{Estimate of the cubic term $\mathbb{Q}_3$}

-The main goal of this section is to prove that the cubic term $\mathbb{Q}_3$ defined in \eqref{eq: def Qi} is $\mathcal{O}(L^3\rho^{7/3})$ up to some positive contributions.
-The analysis here is similar to the one in \cite[Section 7.2]{Gia1}.
-We redo the proof mainly because we are using a different cut-off for $\hat{u}^>_\sigma$ and no cut-off for $\hat{v}_\sigma$.
-Before starting our analysis, we introduce some notations:
+The main goal of this section is to show that the cubic term $\mathbb{Q}_3$ defined in \eqref{eq: def Qi} is of order $\mathcal{O}(L^3\rho^{7/3})$, up to some positive contributions.
+The analysis closely follows that of \cite[Section 7.2]{Gia1}.
+We nevertheless repeat the argument here, since we employ a different cut-off for $\hat{u}^>_\sigma$ and do not introduce any cut-off for $\hat{v}_\sigma$, see Remark \ref{rem: comparisono Gia1 cut-off}.
+In the next proposition we estimate $|\langle R^\ast\psi, \mathbb{Q}_3 R^\ast\psi\rangle |$. \begin{proposition}[Estimate for $\mathbb{Q}_3$] Let $\psi$ be an approximate ground state as in Definition \ref{def: approx gs}.
+Under the assumptions of Theorem \ref{thm: optimal lw bd}, it holds that